Missing college student Kenny DeLand Jr. is safe in Spain, his family says | KRDO

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

 CNN’s Saskya Vandoorne reported and wrote from Paris and Jason Hanna reported and wrote from Atlanta.
-CNN’s Michelle Krupa, Melissa Bell and Christina Maxouris contributed to this report.
+CNN’s Michelle Krupa, Kylie Atwood, Melissa Bell and Christina Maxouris contributed to this report.